-When your child comes home from school with lice, the first thing you’ll want to know is what the most effective and least harmful head lice treatments are.
+When your child comes home from school with lice, the first thing you’ll want to know is what the most effective and least harmful head lice treatments for kids are.
 While your first inclination may be to buy the most toxic lice shampoo on the market, this is a dangerous option that can actually make the problem worse.
-The fact of the matter is, the best way to get rid of head lice is to manually remove head lice the old-fashioned way: manually comb lice and their eggs or “nits” with a fine-toothed lice comb.
+The fact of the matter is, the best way to get rid of head lice is to remove head lice manually the old-fashioned way: manually comb lice, and their eggs or “nits”with fine-toothed lice comb.
 If you need a head lice treatment, call Hair Whisperers at 800-319-8751!

 There is a wide range of treatment options available for head lice infestations (or pediculosis).
 It is important to educate yourself about the pros and cons of each alternative before making a lice treatment decision.